Mersey Tigers: 2009–10 season

 Olu Babalola was the first player to recommit to the Tigers, signing a new contract on 16 July, while coach Tony Garbelotto was on a scouting mission in Las Vegas at the NBA Summer League.
 In a quest to develop future talent, the club announced the launch of the new Everton Tigers Basketball Academy in partnership with Childwall Sports College.
 On the eve on the new season, the franchise announced that Chairman Gary Townsend would be stepping down to assume a similar role at football club Notts County, to be replaced by Vice-chairman Martyn Best.
 This could have been a huge loss for the club, having already lost star player Richard Midgley, who retired through injury earlier in the summer.
 However, Best, a co-founder of PR agency Paver smith, and Henry Mooney, helped secure the ongoing support of Everton football club as Official Partner and has helped stabilise the Tigers.
 On-court, the Tigers opened the season with an away defeat to Leicester (95-98), new signing Dzaflo Larkai making his debut by posting 22 points.
 The first home fixture with visiting Guildford was played out of the Echo Arena, and saw the hosts conquer in an 85–79 victory.
-Tigers' defence of their BBL Cup crown didn't last long as the holders crashed out in the Quarter-final following an overtime defeat to Sheffield, 99–90.
+Tigers' defence of their BBL Cup crown didn't last long as the holders crashed out in the quarter-final following an overtime defeat to Sheffield, 99–90.

 Despite many challenges facing the Tigers during this third season, they overcame injuries to Kevin Bell and James Jones, the untimely departure of Larkei, and kept in contention for a top 5 spot all season.
 Trey Moore joined towards the end of the season, and the team gained a strong momentum as the play-offs loomed.
 Kevin Bell's return from a hand injury helped propel the Tigers to the play-off final, with in particular to crushing defeats of Newcastle Eagles.
 The play-off final against the Glasgow Rocks showed the full spirit of the Tigers, and a great comeback by the Rocks was halted for a stirring and nerve-jangling 8 point win for the Tigers.
 Kevin Bell was MVP, and Chris Hulme received an emotional send-off in his last professional game.

 During the close season, Gary Townsend returned to Liverpool and took ownership of the franchise with the Everton Tigers becoming the Mersey Tigers, and another new age for the Tigers began.

-Tony Garbelotto began his third season as head coach with the audacious signing of GB captain and former Eagle, Andrew Sullivan.
+Tony Garbelotto began his third season as head coach with the audacious signing of GB captain and former Eagle, Drew Sullivan.
 Tigers favourites James Jones and Andrew Thompson signed on their for third and second season's respectively.